nextgenusfs/funannotate/docs/conda.rst

-    5. Setup Eggnog-mapper [this is optional but recommended]
+    5. Setup Eggnog-mapper v4.5 or v5.0 [v5.0 is not being parsed properly yet in v1.5.3]

      .. code-block:: none